A logical approach to exceptional LSAT results

 Nirasean Guarino - Lead Tutor

-While working as a tutor for a major LSAT prep corporation, Nirasean noticed that his students were missing questions that hinged on an understanding of formal logic.
+a working as a tutor for a major LSAT prep corporation, Nirasean noticed that his students were missing questions that hinged on an understanding of formal logic.
 These students improved dramatically when they revisited the foundations of argumentation.
 This experience inspired him to create Foundations Test Prep, where he channels his insight and his enthusiasm for lifelong learning into helping you achieve your highest possible score.

 Shea Brockman - Student Support